Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Abstract

 \section{Abstract}

 { \numberline{}Abstract}

-Cellulose nanocrystals(CNC) is a nano form of cellulose with great mechanical performance and other merit attributes.
-Revealed by preceding researches of experiments and molecular simulations, CNC has an anisotropic structure, in which hydrogen bonds play a pivotal role.
-Understanding structure and mechanical behavior of CNC in a mesoscopic scale is critical to improve manufacturing process and property of final products, in which experiment observation and atomistic simulation are not appropriate.
-Reinforcement Learning (RL) has been an important power source for many industrial and academic achievements in lots of fields.
-Nevertheless, the potential of RL has not been fully utilized in molecular dynamics (MD) simulations.
-In this work, we introduce an analytical coarse grained (CG) potential directly parameterized by RL.
-We utilize RL and Boltzmann inversion to develop a novel CG model of cellulose with consideration of anisotropy and other properties like polymer stiffness.
-Resultant CG model is not limited to target properties for training, and it could present mechanical properties under other circumstances without additional training.
-With a little help of prior physical knowledge, the results show that RL could help us parameterize potentials and help us better understand the interactions among particles.
-Our model illustrates the capability of RL to construct a CG potential which are physically explainable and powerful. \\
+Cellulose nanocrystals (CNCs) are a type of cellulose with excellent mechanical performance and other advantageous attributes.
+According to previous reports, hydrogen bonds play a pivotal role in the anisotropic structure of the CNC.
+Understanding the structure and mechanical behavior of CNC on a mesoscopic scale is critical for the development and manufacture of cellulose materials.
+However, experimental observations and atomistic simulations are not appropriate on the mesoscopic scale.
+In this study, we introduce an analytical coarse-grained (CG) potential following an extended bottom-up approach that is directly parameterized using Reinforcement Learning (RL).
+RL is a powerful tool for industrial and academic applications in various fields.
+Nevertheless, the potential of RL has not yet been fully exploited in the field of molecular dynamics.
+The RL and Boltzmann Inversion methods were employed to develop a novel CG model of cellulose to represent its anisotropy and polymer stiffness.
+The resulting approximate CG model is not limited to the specific properties used for training; it can reproduce the dynamic mechanical properties under various conditions without further optimization.
+This model confirms that RL can construct a CG potential that is both physically interpretable and powerful.
+The training code is available at $\textrm{https://github.com/EiPiFun/rl-cll-cg}$.